wasmerio/wasmer.io/_posts/novel-way-to-develop--test-and-document-c-libraries-from-rust.md

 a lot of fun developing this, and we believe it's pretty useful.
 It allows to iterate very quickly over the implementation and the tests, while keeping the same tooling.
-It provides consistency and comfort, whcih is always welcomed when dealing with a C API, in addition to provide better examples and better documentation to the users.
+It provides consistency and comfort, which is always welcomed when dealing with a C API, in addition to provide better examples and better documentation to the users.